 The woodland and the green area beside the castle have been turned into the the Parco delle Fiabe(Park of Fairy Tales).
 This is the first multi park in Italy, a place where children can experience the excitement of fantasy worlds and learn to enjoy themselves.
 The castle of Gropparello is part of the Association of the Castelli del Ducato di Parma, Piacenza e Pontremoli.

 The village of Bersani, the village of fairy tales.
 The outside walls of the houses have been painted with illustrations of favourite fairy tales, a wonderful accompaniment to the breathtaking scenery around this rural hamlet.

 On the table

 Typical products of the area are the cured meats or salumi PDO, cheeses and wines, game and mushrooms.
 Also the traditional first course dishes of Piacenza like pisarei e fasö or tortelli served with butter and sage, or with mushrooms.

 Many of the local restaurants serve an afternoon snack as an alternative to dinner.
 In such cases the preferred dishes are local cheeses and cured meats served with the bortellina or chisolini.
 The chestnuts, especially those of Gusano, are famous for their quality, as are the grapes.

 People have begun cultivating the olive once again, and producing oil.
 The area of Gropparello is included in the wine route, the Strada dei Vini e dei Sapori dei Colli Piacentini.

-At Gropparello the beginning of spring is marked by the Corsa dei Carretti, the cart race, while the Festa dell’Allegria takes place in August, a unique festival of happiness, a mixture of sport and entertainment.
+The beginning of spring in gropparello is marked by the Corsa dei Carretti, the cart race, while the Festa dell’Allegria takes place in August, a unique festival of happiness, a mixture of sport and entertainment.
 In September there is the Grape Festival.